 Family Support should aim to enhance rather than diminish the confidence of those being supported.
 It requires professionals to behave as respectful allies as opposed to patronising experts.
 It needs to “wrap around” the particular circumstances and child rearing stage of the family.

-Family Support Project was developed in the Service in 2017, with funding sourced through Tusla.
+The Family Support Project was developed in 2017, with funding sourced through Tusla.
 The Project works in a variety of ways to provide supports for young people and families in the town of Roscrea.

-Referrals can be made by a wide variety of sources including self referrals.
-The family support worker is there to providing one to one support, parenting programmes both group and individual, Meitheals, a listening ear, a signpost service when needed, or always good for a cuppa.
+Referrals can be made by a wide variety of sources, including self-referrals.
+The family support worker is there to provide one-to-one support, as well as parenting programmes for both groups and individuals, Meitheals, a listening ear, a signpost service when needed, and is always good for a cuppa.

-NTDC recently launched the Roscrea Needs Analysis.
-2020 Digital Copy Roscrea Family Support Needs Analysis
+NTDC recently launched the Roscrea Needs Analysis, available to download here: 2020 Roscrea Family Support Needs Analysis